section-engineering-education/engineering-education/content/articles/build-a-rest-api-application-using-golang-and-postgresql-database/index.md

 ### Some pros and cons of using Golang

 - Go is made to be compatible with large enterprises.
-Go has the ability to handle a large amount of data processing.
-Go is a good choice if the application is progressively increasing the amount of data to process.
+It has the ability to handle a large amount of data processing.
+Therefore it is a good choice if the application is progressively increasing the amount of data to process.
 - Go processes data with low latency.
 This means you don't have to worry about the response time between when a user requests some data and when that data is served to the user.
 - Well-established concurrency and multi-threading support.
-Go concurrency is built within the language itself and not from libraries and external features.
-Thus compiling and execution are done faster
+Go concurrency is inbuilt; thus, compilation and execution are done faster
 - Go focuses a lot on the efficiency of the application.
 It is very minimalistic.
 It has a small code base with no generics templates and separate runtime libraries.
-Thus when compiled, the binary ends up being small.
-This makes Golang fast to write, compile and execute.
+Thus when compiled, the binary becomes smaller, making Golang fast to write, compile and execute.
 - Learning curve.
 Go is a combination of low-level languages such as C and modern languages such as Python.
 This makes it easier to learn if you have previously learned another language before.
 Also, like Trpescipt go supports structural and static typing.
 You can spot errors before compilation; hence, basics can be learned quickly, making it fast to learn.
 - It has no GUI library.
 Thus you'll need to connect the library instead of using native solutions available in languages such as Python or java.
 - Go is still a young language.
 Go doesn't have the maturity and user experience that many other established languages such as Java and Python have.
-However, they have huge built-in code and many libraries constantly created and maintained by different open-source community developers.
+However, they have substantial built-in code and many libraries constantly created and maintained by different open-source community developers.
 The fact that it is still young means that the job market for Go programmers isn't extensive yet.

 ### Conclusion